polsartools/PolSARtools-QGIS/help/source/index.rst

 About
 =====
-The current version of PolSAR tools is v0.6.3 and is licensed under the GPL-3.0 license.
+The current version of PolSAR tools is licensed under the GPL-3.0 license.